 Your body learns to move with its limitations.
 Our jobs and lifestyles dictate the length-tension relationship of our muscles.
 When those same muscles that are accustomed to moving in a shortened range are given increased demand to move during a yoga class, the brain is unprepared to meet the demand of the physical posture.
 This can result in excessive strain placed on soft tissue structures, compensatory movements and subsequent joint stress that eventually become an injury.
 Your body is an intelligent computer but often gets stuck in one way of thinking and moving.
 However, in movement we do not benefit from rigidity, but malleability.
 Rigidity manifests in neuromuscular deactivation, a loss of muscle control that impairs your ability to effectively stabilize joints through their ranges of motion.

-The Performance Specialist will assess how you move as it relates to your sport.
+The performance specialist will assess how you move as it relates to your sport and daily life.
 This is a holistic approach to identify the true source of any weakness, imbalance and dysfunction.
 Addressing the underlying cause is absolutely essential for healing an injury, preventing recurrence, and keeping you healthy and at a peak level of performance.
 The progression of your fitness routine should be a reflection of the type of activity you are trying to get back to doing.

 You will feel the Activcore difference from your first visit.
-A highly personalized experience delivered by a passionate movement expert fully dedicated to getting you back and keeping you in the sport or training activity that you love.
+It is a highly personalized experience delivered by a passionate movement expert fully dedicated to getting you back and keeping you in the sport or training activity that you love.